 Achieving universal primary education requires more than

 full enrolment.
-It also means ensuring that children continue
+It also means ensuring that children

 to attend classes.
 In sub-Saharan Africa, more than 30 per